montaubantourisme-18.jpg

 Famous Montalbanais

 Many people have shaped the city of Montauban as it is today.
-They have marked history by their presence and their actions.
-Here are listed the famous Montalbanais and their stories.
+Their presence and actions have left their mark on history.
+Here’s a list of famous Montaubaners and their stories.

 Ingres and Bourdelle

-Both artists have left their mark on art history, and their names are now linked to a must-visit, the Inngres Bourdelle Museum.
+Both artists have left their mark on art history, and their names are now linked to a must-see museum: the Musée Ingres Bourdelle.

 Jean-Auguste-Dominique Ingres